Etsy doubles down on manufacturing as it faces off with Amazon

 Etsy, launched 10 years ago, became popular as an alternative to Amazon and eBay Inc, tapping into shoppers' appetite for handmade items.

-CEO Chad Dickerson rejected the notion that Amazon's new product posed a threat, telling Reuters that Etsy's sellers want to be in an environment where their creativity is respected.
-He added, "the most important thing about Etsy is not about having the lowest price or the fastest shipping."
+CEO Chad Dickerson rejected the notion that Amazon's new product posed a threat, telling Reuters that "the most important thing about Etsy is not about having the lowest price or the fastest shipping."

 In 2013, Etsy let sellers use outside manufacturers.
-That decision backfired, according to some critics of the company.
+That decision backfired.
 Many sellers felt the decision was a betrayal of the site's roots.
 Sellers shut down their stores on the site in protest.

 Some sellers say the policy does not address their primary concern, which is that they have to compete against larger vendors on price rather than the quality and distinctiveness of their products.